nmadd/AC3.3/lessons/javascript-fundamentals/functions-deep-dive/README.md

 ##Lecture
 ###Functions are everywhere
 Functions are the fundamental building blocks of JavaScript programs.
-Functions allow us to easily reuse pieces of code in different contexts, reduce repition, and keep our programs modular.
+Functions allow us to easily reuse pieces of code in different contexts, reduce repitition, and keep our programs modular.

 **Discussion** Why is reducing repetition important?
 Why is reusability and modularity important?